 Whether you get to go into active REM sleep depends on the length of the nap.

 That doesn’t matter.
 If you’re tired, you’ll feel sharper if you nap.

 Some people may feel that the benefits don’t outweigh the disadvantages.

-For one thing, in an organizational setting, the midday nap might keep them longer at work than they’d otherwise be.
+In an organizational setting, the midday nap might keep them longer at work than they’d otherwise be.

 After all, there are only so many hours in the day.

 For further reading:

 Banner ads on the DRS contain affiliate links.
 This means that we receive a commission from the sale if you click the link and make a purchase.
 Our opinions remain our own.